nico-von/js-orderbook-canvas/README.md

 ##### Features

 1. Live Level 2 Data: I've utilised Binance futures data, as it is freely available.
 Other providers, especially for futures and stocks, require a paid subscription.
 2. Unlimited Scrolling: You can access all available data for all prices within the scale.
+(Does not support touchscreen devices yet)
 3. Adjustable tickSize (granularity): You have the flexibility to choose your preferred granularity, provided it doesn't exceed the minimum granularity (refer to 'tickSize' in settings.js).
 4. Session Volume Profile: This feature 'captures' all traded volumes from the beginning of the session to the current time.
 5. Client Volume Profile: Similar To SVP but is reset as per your request.
 You can do this by double-clicking on any part of the orderbook.